Mississippi State University Dietetic Internship

 - Sports Nutrition – Mississippi State Athletics, Starkville, MS | 6 weeks (optional)

 - Starkville School District Food Service, Starkville, MS | 1 week

 Additional travel may be required to attend meetings.
 You are encouraged to carpool whenever possible.
 However, please be aware that you need to be at the site when preceptors or staff to whom you are assigned requires you to be there.
 Preceptors and others may not be able and do not need to change their schedules to accommodate your desire to carpool.

 Fees and Financial Information

 Tuition and financial aid information for graduate students is posted at http://www.sfa.msstate.edu/cost.
+Interns are classified as full-time graduate students for both semesters of the Internship.
 The MSU Office of the Graduate School also has financial and other information at http://www.grad.msstate.edu.
 Other fees may include, but are not limited to: living expenses, campus parking permit, textbooks, supplies, health and liability insurance, Academy membership, professional meeting attendance (in-state only), transportation costs to supervised practice facilities.

 Transportation: Interns must provide their own reliable, sufficiently insured transportation between university and facilities.
 Some carpooling is possible.

 The MSU Dietetic Internship is currently granted accreditation by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics; 1200 South Riverside Plaza, Suite 2000; Chicago, IL 60606-6995 | 312-899-0040 ext.
 5400 | www.eatright.org/ACEND/.
 Program outcomes are available upon request.